camillethuyentruong/protocols/CTAB.md

 Camille Truong, July 2022.

-In our experience, this protocol works better than many expensive kits to extract high quality DNA from a variety of fungal sources (fresh and dried specimens, cultures, mycorrhizal roots) including for genome sequencing.
+In our experience, this protocol works better than many expensive kits to extract high quality DNA from a variety of fungal sources (fresh and dry specimens, fungarium, cultures, mycorrhizal roots) including for genome sequencing.

 Back to [mycology protocols](README.md)

-## 2% CTAB extraction buffer (500 ml)
+#### 2% CTAB extraction buffer (500 ml):
 10 g CTAB solid

 288 ml deionized water